-Did you know that bad bots cause billions of dollars in financial losses each year?
+Did you know that bad bots cause billions of dollars in financial losses yearly?
 Bot fraud is an undeniable threat to the worldwide web.
-Fraudsters have been exploiting systems with automated attacks since the early days of the internet, and CAPTCHA has been the key solution to stop the relentless bot attacks by telling bots and humans apart.
+Fraudsters have been exploiting systems with automated attacks since the early days of the internet, and CAPTCHA has been the key solution to stopping relentless bot attacks by telling bots and humans apart.

 Text-based CAPTCHAs Are Trivial For Bot Mitigation